About Teresa ยท Betrayal Trauma Specialist

 Why I Do This Work

-I came to this work the way most specialists do β through a combination of clinical calling and personal experience.
+As a betrayal trauma therapist, CSAT, and CPTT, I came to this work the way most specialists do โ through a combination of clinical calling and personal experience.
 I know what it is to have the ground disappear beneath you.
 I know the particular disorientation of discovering that the person closest to you was living a life you didn’t know about.
 I know what it feels like in the body before you have words for it.

 That personal knowledge is not incidental to my clinical work.
 It is central to it.
 It means I don’t need you to explain what it feels like to check a phone for the hundredth time, or to sit across from someone you used to trust and feel like a stranger.
 I already understand.
 What I bring is that understanding, combined with 25 years of clinical training and the specific expertise to help you move through it.